gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/OperatorsSZ.md

 #### Examples:
 ```

-list&lt;geometry> var0 <- to_rectangles(self, 5, 20, true); // var0 equals the list of rectangles corresponding to the discretization by a grid of 5 columns and 20 rows into rectangles of the geometry of the agent applying the operator.
+list<geometry> var0 <- to_rectangles(self, 5, 20, true); // var0 equals the list of rectangles corresponding to the discretization by a grid of 5 columns and 20 rows into rectangles of the geometry of the agent applying the operator.
 The rectangles overlapping the border of the geometry are kept
-list&lt;geometry> var1 <- to_rectangles(self, {10.0, 15.0}, true); // var1 equals the list of rectangles of size {10.0, 15.0} corresponding to the discretization into rectangles of the geometry of the agent applying the operator.
+list<geometry> var1 <- to_rectangles(self, {10.0, 15.0}, true); // var1 equals the list of rectangles of size {10.0, 15.0} corresponding to the discretization into rectangles of the geometry of the agent applying the operator.
 The rectangles overlapping the border of the geometry are kept

 ```